-The mission of The Highland Foundation for Educational Excellence is to acquire and distribute resources to Highland Local Schools to enhance, enrich and supplement learning opportunities for its students, staff and community.
-We achieve this by providing direct support for student development, encouraging staff excellence and creativity, promoting the school district as a center for community learning, and helping build a strong school partnership.
+To acquire and distribute resources to Highland Local Schools to supplement learning opportunities for its students, staff and community.
+We achieve this by providing direct support for student development, encouraging staff excellence and creativity, promoting the school district as a center for community learning, and helping to build a strong school partnership.

 On March 13 and 14, Granger Elementary School welcomed Dr. Jacque Mumford, a professor from Walsh University, who conducted grade level sessions featuring Ozobot technology.
 During her visit, students learned the basics of coding and had the opportunity to work hands-on with the Ozobots.
 Ozobots are programmed to follow black, red, green and blue paths that control its movement and speed in different directions.
 Ozobots can function atop of tablets as well as traditional physical surfaces such as paper.
 The goal of the Ozobot is to introduce students to simple coding and, at the same time, teach skills such as deductive reasoning while expanding their imaginations.
 Granger students were amazed by the possibilities and capabilities of such a tiny piece of technology, which is small enough to fit in the palm of their hands!
 This program was made possible through the generosity of The Highland Foundation.

 The internationally-renowned Beo String Quartet recently completed a follow up residency with the Highland School Orchestras to continue with concepts and techniques first introduced by the ensemble during their Spring 2018 residency.
 The quartet spent time with Highland High School and Highland Middle School orchestra students from March 6-8, running sectionals and large group rehearsals, and also presented performances to each group.
 The residency was made possible through the generous support of The Highland Foundation.